evstack/ev-abci/modules/migrationmngr/README.md

 -   **Removing Old Validators**: The existing validators that are not part of the new sequencer/attester set have their power reduced to `0`.
 -   **Adding New Participants**: The new sequencer and/or attesters are added to the consensus set with a power of `1`.

-### IBC-Aware Migrations
+### Migration Execution

-A critical feature of the migration manager is its awareness of the Inter-Blockchain Communication (IBC) protocol.
-A sudden, drastic change in the validator set can cause IBC light clients on other chains to fail their verification checks, leading to a broken connection.

-To prevent this, the module first checks if IBC is enabled by verifying the existence of the IBC module's store key.

--   **If IBC is Enabled**: The migration is "smoothed" over a period of blocks (currently `30` blocks, defined by `IBCSmoothingFactor`).
-In each block during this period, a fraction of the old validators are removed, and a fraction of the new attesters are added.
-This gradual change ensures that IBC light clients can safely update their trusted validator sets without interruption.
-On the first block of the migration, all validators are set to have an equal power of `1` to prevent any single validator from having a disproportionate amount of power during the transition.
--   **If IBC is Not Enabled**: The migration can be performed "immediately" in a single block.
-All old validators are removed, and the new sequencer/attesters are added in one atomic update at the migration start height.
+The migration is performed in a single, atomic step.
+At the migration start height, all old validators are removed, and the new sequencer/attesters are added in one atomic update.

+**Note:** IBC light client updates must be performed at height H+1 (one block after the migration) to ensure proper verification of the validator set changes.

 ### The Chain Halt: A Coordinated Upgrade